-“This research further highlights the potential for exploiting these unusual DNA structures to beat cancer – the next part of this pipeline is to figure out how to target them in tumour cells,” said Dr Julie Sharp, senior science information manager at Cancer Research UK.
+“This research further highlights the potential for exploiting these unusual DNA structures to beat cancer – the next part of this pipeline is to figure out how to target them in tumor cells,” said Dr. Julie Sharp, senior science information manager at Cancer Research UK.

 “It’s been sixty years since its structure was solved but work like this shows us that the story of DNA continues to twist and turn.”

 The study published today was led by Giulia Biffi, a researcher in Balasubramaninan’s lab at the Cambridge Research Institute.